ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

  To deploy to k3s:
   kubectl apply -k k8s/base/monitoring/

+todo send notification is something shown down in infra or app

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done

 todo:saved on frontend dont work when want to remove it